boazbk/tcs/lec_08a_restricted_models.md

 Using this form we get a natural recursive algorithm for computing whether $s \Rightarrow_G^* x$ for a given grammar $G$ and string $x$.
 We simply try all possible guesses for the first rule $s \rightarrow uv$   that is used in such a derivation, and then all possible ways to partition $x$ as a concatenation $x=x'x''$.
 If we guessed the rule and the partition correctly, then this reduces our task to checking whether $u \Rightarrow_G^* x'$ and $v \Rightarrow_G^* x''$, which (as it involves shorter strings) can be done recursively.
 The base cases are when $x$ is empty or a single symbol, and can be easily handled.

+> # {.remark title="Parse trees" #parsetreesrem}
+While we present CFGs as merely _deciding_ whether the syntax is correct or not, the algorithm to compute $\Phi_{V,R,s}$ actually gives more information than that.
+That is, on input a string $x$, if $\Phi_{V,R,s}(x)=1$ then the algorithm yields the sequence of rules that one can apply from the starting vertex $s$ to obtain the final string $x$.
+We can think of these rules as determining a connected directed acylic graph (i.e., a _tree_) with $s$ being a source (or _root_) vertex and the sinks (or _leaves_)  corresponding to the substrings of $x$ that are obtained by the rules that do not have a variable in their second element.
+This tree is known as the _parse tree_ of $x$, and often yields very useful information about the structure of $x$.
+Often the first step in a compiler or interpreter for a programming language is a _parser_ that transforms the source into the parse tree (often known in this context as the [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).
+There are also tools that can automatically convert a description of a context-free grammars into a _parser_ algorithm that computes the parse tree of a given string.
+(Indeed, the above recursive algorithm can be used to achieve this, but there are much more efficient versions, especially for grammars that have [particular forms](https://en.wikipedia.org/wiki/LR_parser), and programming language designers often try to ensure their languages have these more efficient grammars.)

 ### The power of context free grammars

 While we can (and people do) talk about context free grammars over any alphabet $\Sigma$, in the following we will restrict ourselves to $\Sigma=\{0,1\}$.